leftwinger10/EnglishTopicModel/README.md

 Clone this repository on your laptop or download files by clicking [here](https://github.com/arnav-deep/RecommendationLDA/archive/master.zip)

 ## Making Basic Enlgish Model
-A model using of Topic Modelling using LDA is made by using the [gensim](https://pypi.org/project/gensim/) library.
+A Topic Modelling model using LDA is made by using the [gensim](https://pypi.org/project/gensim/) library.

 ### Dataset
 For the model, Wikipedia dump has been used as the Dataset, which has over 4 million articles in English.
 The dataset can be found [here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2).
 The data is of 16.2 GB.